johneortega/johneortega.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This is a photo of the team I helped create ten years ago in Madrid, Spain dedicated to expat basketball.
+This is a basketball team I helped create ten years ago in Madrid, Spain dedicated to expat basketball.